Skip to main content

 Playing the Video and Following the Transcript

 The video plays in the panel on the left side of the Video Call tab, with standard play / pause, volume, full-screen, and (for video interviews recorded on a desktop with screen share) a toggle to switch between the candidate’s webcam and their screen.
 Network bars show the candidate’s connection quality across the call.
-The transcript appears under the video.
-Anything that has a timestamp is clickable and seeks the video to that moment, including:

 • Lines in the transcript itself